MayaYvano/pynatple/README.md

 3. xrft, to perform Fourier transform in xarray architecture;
 4. That's it!

-This package is still juvenile, so there are i vast space to improve and discuss.
+This package is still juvenile, so it has a vast space to improve and discuss.

 Main reference:
 1. Oldenburg, D. W. (1974).
 The inversion and interpretation of gravity anomalies.
 GEOPHYSICS, 39(4), 526–536. (https://doi.org/10.1190/1.1440444)